Pricing Docs MCP

 6. Agent summarizes the findings for you

-The agent handles all the polling logic automatically.
+The wait tool handles all the polling logic automatically.
 You just describe what you want tested.

 Duration Control